 I have to tell you… for complaining about how gross it was and how they didn’t want to do it, our kids sure dug right in!

-What You’ll Need For Your Barn Owl Pellet Study Unit:
+Resources We Loved For Our Barn Owl Pellet Study Unit:

 - Barn Owls by Melissa Hill